 You can reduce your chances of being infected or spreading COVID-19 by takin some simple precautions:

-Stay at home for 14 days or avoid contact with other people and report immediately to respective Public health department if you have any signs and symptoms.
+Stay at home till the negative results, the test have done from the airport (except in abudhabi, you have to stay at home for 10 days) or avoid contact with other people and report immediately to respective Public health department if you have any signs and symptoms.
 Use a mask if you are sick to prevent the spread of illness to others.

 Yes, it is recommended to avoid social gatherings and public events.

-By collecting Naso-pharyngeal or oro-pharyngeal swabs and testing the samples for RT-PCR method.
+By collecting Naso-pharyngeal or oro-pharyngeal swabs and testing the samples for RT-PCR method or antibody test.

-Take necessary precautions to avoid the spread of the disease and report to the public health department at the earliest.
+Take necessary precautions to avoid the spread of the disease and stay at home for 10 days as per the regulations of respective emirates.
+Also report to the public health department at the earliest.

-As per the guidelines from DHA, facemasks can’t protect you from the disease, in fact, it can cause the user to constantly touch their face to adjust their mask, which increases the risk of transmission if your hand is infected.
+As per the guidelines from respective Public Health Department in the emirates facemasks only can’t protect you from the disease, in fact, it can cause the user to constantly touch their face to adjust their mask, which increases the risk of transmission if your hand is infected.

 It should only be used under two conditions:

-We have implemented all standard DHA guidelines to prevent the COVID-19, by providing awareness to our stake holders, providing necessary PPEs, hand washing facilities and disinfection of clinics to prevent COVID-19.
+We have implemented all standards of the respective public health department (DHA, DoH & MoH) guidelines to prevent the COVID-19, by providing awareness to our stake holders, by providing necessary Personnel Protective Equipments, hand washing facilities, maintain social distancing and disinfection of clinics to prevent COVID-19.

 All our patients can continue visiting Aster Clinics and Pharmacies for their healthcare needs.
 We have taken all precautionary measures as per standard guidelines in the interest of health of our employees and patients.